-Students develop an understanding of personality, psychological assessment, psychological disorders and their treatment, and social cognition and behavior, and psychological aspects of physical health Prerequisite: 12th to 13th grade reading and writing skills.
+Students develop an understanding of psychological development, assessment, disorders and their treatment, social cognition and behavior, and psychological aspects of physical health.
+Note: strong reading and writing skills.
 Recommend courses be taken in sequence, but not required.

 INTRODUCTION TO DEVELOPMENTAL PSYCHOLOGY